moonryc/readmegenerator/GENERATED_README.md

 ## Usage

 To use this app, run "node app.js" in the command line and answer the questions given, upon completion a file named GENERATED_README.md will appear in the root directory

-- Use this video [here](https://watch.screencastify.com/v/nL0JfPuHjDBKhEjhYrRQ) to see how to use this application

 ## Credits